 One of the most fragrant lanes of the city, the perfume souk is a haven of the world’s best perfume brands and their fake ones.
-The traditional Arabian ‘Ittars’ too are available in unimaginable variety at the souk.
+The traditional Arabian ‘Ittars’ and a wide range of essential oils too are available in unimaginable variety at the souk.
 You can haggle and get your desired price but beware of shoppers selling you fake perfumes in the original packaging.

 5. Dubai Flea Market

-Your place to be for all the second hand items, antiques, and household items, home appliances, furniture, textile, ceramics, electrical equipment, toys, games, books, DVD’s, clothes, accessories, handcrafts and more.
-The market sell used but does not sell fake and that is why it is loved by all.
+Your place to be for all the second hand items, antiques, household items, home appliances, furniture, textile, ceramics, electrical equipment, toys, games, books, DVD’s, clothes, accessories, handcrafts and more.
+The market sell used products but does not sell fake ones and that is why it is loved by all.

 6. The Dragon Mart

 The Dragon mart is the world’s largest trading center for Chinese products outside mainland China.
 The sheer variety of products offered makes it a favorite of the visitors.
 The mart is 1.2 kilometers long and is divided into seven zones for the ease of shoppers.
-The mart sells all from furniture, building materials, children activity stuff, electronics, decoration items and more.
-Since its expansion, the Dragon mart which has received a 25% jump on its regular footfall.
-It hit the record mark of 110000 people during peak hours of the annual Dubai’s Shopping festival.
+The mart sells everything from furniture, building materials, children activity stuff, electronics, decoration items and more.

 The malls and shopping souks of Dubai take your shopping experience to a completely different level.
 There is a plethora of many more shopping avenues in Dubai that needs your attention including the Burjuman Centre, Diera City Centre, Mercato mall, Mirdif city center, The Village mall, Dubai Festival city mall, and more.
 So wait no more, Dubai- the world of shopping is waiting for you.
 Plan your trip today!